This is the first in an ongoing series of posts on building and running a Kubernetes Home Lab. You can find other posts using the Home Lab 101 tag.

 I recently came across the concept of Home Lab, where you set up some servers at home to do miscellaneous stuff such as hosting home utilities or running various applications locally.
-Some examples of home utilities could be a NAS server for devices at your home, a local Media Server for streaming audio/video content, Network ad-blocker, etc. It caught my attention & I thought of giving it a try.
+Some examples of home utilities could be a NAS server for devices at your home, a local Media Server for streaming audio/video content, Network ad-blocker, etc. It caught my attention and I thought of giving it a try.

-Follow my series “Kubernetes Home Lab 101” to learn how I use my home lab to set up my personal media backup & streaming service as well as how I get rid of most of the ads displayed on all the devices on my home network, at once.
+Follow my series “Kubernetes Home Lab 101” to learn how I use my home lab to set up my personal media backup and streaming service as well as how I get rid of most of the ads displayed on all the devices on my home network, at once.

 As a software engineer, there are a few things you can consider having a Home Lab for.

 I was interested in the first four reasons above.
 Also, these are some of the reasons that I could find.
 There may be some other reasons which would make it feasible for you to set up a Home Lab.

 There are a few things that you need to consider while setting up a home lab.
 Namely budget, power consumption and space availability.
 All three factors vary quite a bit based on the computer equipment you choose for your home lab.
 Let’s discuss these factors below and then look at the compute options available.